DDTBOX/tutorials/DDTBox Documentation.md

 ###Installing and configuring DDTBox###

-*Information on how to install DDTBox to work with MATLAB*

-###Installing and configuring LibSVM###

-*Information on how to install and configure LibSVM or LibLINEAR*
+To use DDTBox as an EEGLab plugin copy the folder containing the DDTBOX code into the "plugins" folder in EEGLab.
+When you initialise EEGLab in MATLAB the DDTBox plugin should automatically load, and can then be found in the "Tools" menu of the EEGLab GUI.

+To use DDTBox independently of EEGLab you can specify the path to the code in MATLAB.
+To do this click "Set Path" then click "Add Folder" and specify the folder containing the DDTBox code.

+*Note: Are there any other configuration steps to mention?
+For example where to put chanlocs files?*

 ##Preparing your data for decoding in DDTBox##

 ###Epoched EEG data

 DDTBox accepts epoched EEG data which has been preprocessed in EEGLab (if you use programs other than EEGLab to prepare your data then please see the 'Other types of data (Advanced)' section).
+DDTBox can also be used with data that has been epoched using [ERPLab](http://erpinfo.org/erplab).
-There are many approaches to preprocessing EEG data, and different preprocessing methods may be appropriate for different datasets.
+There are many approaches to preprocessing EEG data.
+Different preprocessing methods may be appropriate for different datasets.
 For a guide and example pipeline please see the workshop slides provided by Daniel Bennett in the [DDTBox tutorials repository](https://github.com/DDTBOX/tutorials).
-Also, here is an [example EEG preprocessing pipeline](https://github.com/danielbrianbennett/eeg-preprocessing) for use with EEGLab.
+Also, an [example EEG preprocessing pipeline](https://github.com/danielbrianbennett/eeg-preprocessing) is provided for use with EEGLab.

 ###Independent component activations

 DDTBox can also perform MVPA on epoched component activations derived from Independent Components Analysis (ICA).
 ICA is used for blind separation of multiple sources which contribute to potentials observed at the scalp.
 In some cases several distinct components can be identified that contribute to a single observed effect in the EEG data (e.g. [Onton, Delorme & Makeig, 2005](http://www.sciencedirect.com/science/article/pii/S1053811905002673)).
-A tutorial on performing ICA can be found [here](http://sccn.ucsd.edu/wiki/Chapter_09:_Decomposing_Data_Using_ICA).
+A tutorial on performing ICA in EEGLab can be found [here](http://sccn.ucsd.edu/wiki/Chapter_09:_Decomposing_Data_Using_ICA).

 ###Other types of data (Advanced)

-DDTBox can also be used with epoched EEG data other than that processed in EEGLab.
+DDTBox can also be used with epoched EEG data processed using custom scripts or other software packages.
-It can also be used with other types of data, for example to analyse patterns of eye movements or the trajectory of a participant's hand.
+It can also be used with other types of data, for example patterns of eye movements or the trajectory of a participant's hand.
 This can be achieved by converting the data into the format accepted by DDTBox.

 The EEG data format used by DDTBox is a MATLAB array with a matrix contained within each cell of the array:

 example_data{run, condition}(timepoints, channels, trials)

-This means that matrices of timepoint x channel x trial are stored in each cell denoting a different condition/run combination.
+The timepoint x channel x trial matrices are stored in each cell denoting a different condition/run combination.
-A run refers to a block of trials.
-If using single-trial data, there will only be one run in the dataset.
+A run refers to a set of trials.
+For example, for one condition each block of trials in an experiment might be counted as a separate run.
-For other types of data once can substitute timepoints and channels for dimension 1 and dimension 2 of the relevant dataset.
+For other types of data you can substitute timepoints and channels for dimension 1 and dimension 2 of the relevant dataset.
 For example, in an eye tracking experiment the dimension "timepoints" may still refer to a time after stimulus onset, whereas one could use two "channels" to record the x and y coordinates of the subject's gaze fixation.

-*Note: Do we know of a small example dataset that we could provide, to show how other data types could be used?*

 ###Configuration settings